ktakashi/sagittarius-scheme/doc/sagittarius/crypto/ciphers.md

 ### [§4] Symmetric ciphers

 Symmetric cipher can be either block cipher or stream cipher.
-At this moment, the library only supports block cipher.
-Stream ciphers may come in the future.

 ###### [!Function] `symmetric-cipher-descriptor?` _obj_